webysther/packagist-mirror/CONTRIBUTING.md

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.

-- **Document any change in behaviour** - Make sure the README and any other relevant documentation are kept up-to-date.
+- **Document any change in behaviour** - Make sure the README, CHANGELOG and any other relevant documentation are kept up-to-date.

 - **Consider our release cycle** - We try to follow semver.
 Randomly breaking public APIs is not an option.